nhsconnect/GPConnect-Prescriptions-Management-Automation-Framework/README.md

 Updated the changes in the collection and uploaded latest version2.1 06/12/2023 - As per Emile's email(dt.
 03/12/23)-collection has been updated and uploaded latest version.
 08/12/23 -updated 'Accept' and as per Emile's email(dt.
 03/12/23)-collection has been updated and uploaded latest version.
+15/12/23 -updated 'Accept' and as per Emile's email(dt.
+11/12/23)-collection has been updated and uploaded latest version.